-Line 11.-Check either box on line 11a or 11b and complete the Support Schedule to determine whether the organization meets the public support test described below.
+Line 11.-Check either box on line 11a or 11b and complete the Support Schedule to determine whether the organization meets the section 509(a)(1)/170(b)(1)(A)(vi) public support test described below.
 The Support Schedule is completed for an organization that "normally" (see Part IV, Definitions) receives at least 331⁄2% of its support (excluding income received in exercising its charitable, etc., function) from direct or indirect contributions from the general public; from other publicly supported (section 170(b)(1)(A)(vi)) organizations; or from a governmental unit.

-To determine whether the 331/3%-of-support test is met, donor contributions are considered support from direct or indirect contributions from the general public only to the extent that the total amount received from any one donor during the 4-tax-year period is 2% or less of the organization's total support for those 4 tax years as described below:
+To determine whether the section 509(a)(1)/170(b)(1)(A)(vi) test is met, donor contributions are considered support from direct or indirect contributions from the general public only to the extent that the total amount received from any one donor during the 4-tax-year period is 2% or less of the organization's total support for those 4 tax years as described below:

-• Any contribution by one individual will be included in full in the total support denominator of the fraction determining the 331/3%-of-support or the 10%-of-support limitation.

-• Only the portion of each donor's contribution that is 2% or less of the total support denominator will be included in the numerator.
+- Any contribution by one individual will be included in full in the total support denominator of the fraction determining the 331/3%-of-support or the 10%-of-support limitation. - Only the portion of each donor's contribution that is 2% or less of the total support denominator will be included in the numerator.
 In applying the 2% limitation, all contributions by any person(s) related to the donor as described in section 4946(a)(1)(C) through (G) (and related regulations) will be treated as if made by the donor.
-The 2% limitation does not apply to support from governmental units referred to in section 170(c)(1), or to contributions from publicly supported organizations (section 170(b)(1)(A)(vi)), that check the box on line 11a or b.
+The 2% limitation does not apply to support from governmental units referred to in section 170(c)(1), or to contributions from publicly supported organizations (section 170(b)(1)(A)(vi)), that check the box on line 11a or 11b.